CQULeaf/MultiPlatform_Coding_Exercises/Leetcode/Linked-lists/NO.21 Merge Two Sorted Lists with cpp.md

 3. `ListNode* dummy = new ListNode(-1);` combines both actions: it declares a pointer named `dummy` and initializes it with the address of the newly allocated `ListNode` object.

-#### Why `new`?
+### Why `new`?

 The `new` operator is used to allocate memory on the heap, as opposed to the stack.
-Memory allocated on the heap persists outside the function call, which is crucial when you're working with data structures like linked lists that must persist across different scopes.
+Memory allocated on the heap persists outside the function call, which is crucial when we're working with data structures like linked lists that must persist across different scopes.

-#### Dummy Node
+### Dummy Node

 The `dummy` node acts as a placeholder and makes the list manipulation easier.
-You don't have to deal with edge cases separately (like inserting at the beginning of the list), and it simplifies the code.
+We don't have to deal with edge cases separately (like inserting at the beginning of the list), and it simplifies the code.

-#### Deleting Dynamically Allocated Memory
+### Deleting Dynamically Allocated Memory

-Because `new` allocates memory on the heap, you should eventually `delete` this memory to prevent memory leaks.
+Because `new` allocates memory on the heap, we should eventually `delete` this memory to prevent memory leaks.
 In the given code, `delete dummy;` performs this action, freeing the memory allocated for the `dummy` node.

-### What about the `sturct` part
+## What about the `sturct` part

 ```cpp
 struct ListNode {